DillonRego/Ohmega-Vision/README.md

 - Python3.8 and python3.8-dev were used in development

 ## I2C Pins
-- As of right now we are using I2C 1 on the Jetson (pins 27,28 and gnd)
+- As of right now we are using I2C 1 on the Jetson (pins 27,28 and gnd) top orange, bottom red
 - Pins 3,5, 6 on the Raspberry pi

 ## How to connect to the Jetson Nano via ssh: